spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/install.md

   | **Use Public Registry for Images** | Type `y` to use a public registry for images.
 Type `n` to a different registry for images.
 If you are using another registry for images, you will be prompted to enter the registry URL, base path, username, and password. |

-  When propmted for "Pull images from public registry", type `n`.
+  When prompted for "Pull images from public registry", type `n`.
 Go ahead and specify the OCI registry configuration values for your image registry.
 Refer to the table above for more information.

   <br />